JamesNK/BookOfDotNetOSS/docs/cross-platform-targeting.md

 **❌ AVOID** including a `netstandard1.x` target.

-> A .NET Standard 1.x target has a large package dependency graph and will download a lot of packages.
+> A .NET Standard 1.x target has a large package dependency graph and will download a lot of packages when building.
 Modern .NET platforms, including .NET Framework 4.6.1, UWP and Xamarin, all support .NET Standard 2.0.
 You should only target .NET Standard 1.x if you specifically need to target an older platform.

-> [!TIP]
+>
-> If you do have a 1.x target then also include a 2.0 target.
+> If you do have a .NET Standard 1.x target then also include a 2.0 target.
 Modern platforms will use the 2.0 target and older platforms will fall back to 1.x.

 **❌ DO NOT** include a .NET Standard target if the library relies on a platform specific app model.